Proving periodic solutions and branches in the 2D Swift Hohenberg PDE with hexagonal and triangular symmetry: Branches of Hexagonal and Triangular Solutions

 where the last step followed from the fact that $\pi^N \overline{u}(s) = \overline{u}(s), \dot{u}(s) \pi^N = \dot{u}(s)$ by definition.
 Hence, we introduce $z(s) \bydef (Df(\overline{w}(s)) - \pi^N Df(\overline{w}(s))\pi^N)h(s)$ and write

-as desired. \end{proof} This concludes the computation of the bounds needed to apply Theorem \ref{th: radii polynomial continuation}.
+where we used \eqref{tail ineq estimate} since $z(s)$ is computable and we would use it anyway.
+This concludes the proof. \end{proof} This concludes the computation of the bounds needed to apply Theorem \ref{th: radii polynomial continuation}.
 We are now able to prove the existence of symmetric branches of solutions periodic on a triangle and hexagon.